Beyond Pass@1: Self-Play with Variational Problem Synthesis Sustains RLVR: Introduction

 To validate the effectiveness and generalizability of \ours, we conduct experiments on LLMs ranging from 3B to 32B and evaluate their performance across 12 widely used reasoning benchmarks.
 The results show that \ours~consistently outperforms standard RLVR across all model sizes and benchmark levels, achieving an average absolute improvement of approximately 3\% over the baseline in all experiments.
 Thanks to the online data updating strategy, \ours~training consistently maintains policy entropy within a stable range without noticeable decline or explosion, indicating more sustainable training and prolonged self-improvement.
-Most importantly, \ours~achieves substantial gains of \textbf{18.3\%} and \textbf{22.8\%} in \textit{Pass@32} on AIME24 and AIME25~\citep{aime}, where the standard RLVR shows little improvement.
+Most importantly, \ours~achieves substantial gains of \textbf{18.3\%} and \textbf{22.8\%} in \textit{Pass@32} on AIME 24 and AIME 25~\citep{aime}, where the standard RLVR shows little improvement.
 Experiments in Section~\ref{sec:scaling-Pass@k} and results in Table~\ref{tab:performance@k} provide a detailed demonstration that \ours~achieves scalable \textit{Pass@k} improvements across four authoritative benchmarks, highlighting that our framework can significantly extend the model’s reasoning boundaries~\citep{yue2025does}.
+Additionally, we adapt the SvS training framework to \textbf{code generation} tasks, where it demonstrates even greater efficiency and improved evaluation performance.
+We also provide a comprehensive study of \ours~from multiple dimensions in Section~\ref{sec:alternative-and-ablation} and Appendix~\ref{sec:addition-analysis}.
+Our \textbf{\textit{contributions}} can be summarized as:

-Our \textbf{\textit{contributions}} can be summarized as: \begin{itemize}[leftmargin=1.0em] \item We propose an online \textbf{S}elf-play with \textbf{V}ariational problem \textbf{S}ynthesis (\ours) strategy for RLVR training, where the policy’s correct solutions for under-performing training samples are used to synthesize variational problems without additional answer labeling, enabling self-improvement without any external guidance or distillation. \item The variational problems synthesizing in \ours~supports online data augmentation, thereby maintaining stable policy entropy and output diversity during training and improving overall performance, particularly in \textit{Pass@k} on competition-level benchmarks. \item Extensive experiments across models of varying sizes, together with evaluations on a wide range of benchmarks and additional analyses, demonstrate the generalizability of our proposed \ours. \end{itemize}
+\begingroup \setstretch{0.8} (1) We propose an online \textbf{S}elf-play with \textbf{V}ariational problem \textbf{S}ynthesis (\ours) strategy for RLVR training, where the policy’s correct solutions for underperforming training samples are used to synthesize variational problems without additional answer labeling, enabling self-improvement without any external guidance or distillation.

+(2) The variational problems synthesizing in \ours~supports online data augmentation, thereby maintaining stable policy entropy and output diversity during training and improving overall performance, particularly in \textit{Pass@k} on competition-level benchmarks.

+(3) Extensive experiments across models of varying sizes, together with evaluations on a wide range of benchmarks and additional analyses, demonstrate the generalizability of our proposed \ours. \endgroup